 .

-The company has secured fresh capital, formed a partnership with Photon Energy for advanced energy management, and maintains a project pipeline comprising solar parks and 2.3 GWh of storage installations.
+Strengthening its position in Poland’s clean energy market, the company has secured new financing, partnered with Photon Energy on advanced energy management, and is expanding a pipeline of solar parks and 2.3 GWh of storage projects.

 Backed by new financing, SUNOTEC will deliver 115 MW of solar and 763 MWh of battery storage, helping Bulgaria move closer to its ambitious grid-scale energy storage targets.